popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

     -   A species that was fully added (Bos taurus?) **GREGOR**

-We have added Bos Taurus (cattle) as an example of an agricultural species.
+We have added Bos taurus (cattle) as an example of an agricultural species.
 These species have generally experienced strong reduction in effective population size over time due to selection caused by past domestication and recent selective breeding.
 Both of these processes have occurred over a relatively short period (~10,000 years or less) and are increasingly intensified to improve food production (@Gaut2018, @MacLeod2013).
-In cattle, nowadays, high quality genome assemblies are available for several populations/breeds (e.g., @Rosen2020,
+In cattle, high quality genome assemblies are now available for several breeds (e.g., @Rosen2020,
-@Heaton2021, @Talenti2022) and since the introduction of genomic prediction (@Meuwissen2001) the use of use of genomic data is booming (e.g., @Taylor2016,
-@VanRaden2020).
-This boom inspired numerous simulations to find optimal uses of genomic data in selective breeding (@Meuwissen2001, @MacLeod2014, @Obsteter2021, and others).
-In the cosmopolitan dairy breed Holstein, the effective population size was estimated to be as low as ~90 around 1980 (@MacLeod2013) and has since decreased even further due to intense selective breeding (e.g., @VanRaden2020, @Makanjouloa2020).
-This decrease is challenging the estimation of demography (@MacLeod2013), genome-wide association and prediction (@MacLeod2014), and inference of selection (@Hartfield2022).
+@Heaton2021, @Talenti2022) and population genomic analyses have become widely used to improve selective breeding and genomic prediction
+@Meuwissen2001, @MacLeod2014, @Obsteter2021).
+Their small effective population
+size (~90 around 1980, and continuing to decline due to intense selective breeding (@MacLeod2013, @VanRaden2020, @Makanjouloa2020) is challenging demographic and selection inference (@MacLeod2013, @Hartfield2022), as well as genome-wide association and prediction (@MacLeod2014), For these reasons, it was useful to develop a standardized population genomic cattle model for stdpopsim.

 With respect to the parameters chosen in the stdpopsim implementation, for the basic genome simulation we used the most recent assembly (@Rosen2020), mutation rate of 1.2*10^-8 (@Harland2017), recombination rate of